TALK TO AN EXPERT+977-9764792172

 • Permits and Fees: All necessary permits for the Mundum Trail Trek, such as the TIMS (Trekkers’ Information Management System) card and any local trekking permits are included.

 • Accommodation: Accommodation during the trek, typically in teahouses or lodges.
-This usually includes accommodation in Kathmandu before and after the trek in 3 star hotel on BB plan. (twin sharing basis)
+This usually includes accommodation in Kathmandu before and after the trek in 3-star hotel on BB plan. (twin sharing basis)

-• Meals: Most packages will include three meals a day (breakfast, lunch, and dinner) during the trek. also includes two times hot beverage (in breakfast and lunch) and seasonal fruits after dinner.
+• Meals: Most packages will include three meals a day (breakfast, lunch, and dinner) during the trek.

 • Guide and Porters: Services of an experienced English-speaking trekking guide and porters to carry luggage (one porter for two trekkers).
 This includes their salary, insurance, equipment, transportation, food, and accommodation.